Toggle Menu

 • The foliage in the crown of the tree gradually thins as the disease progresses

-ADB leision ADB leaf ADB keys
+ADB leaf

 There are 4 categories which identify the progress of the disease in the tree.
 They are: